Why You Should Think About Freezing Your Eggs In Your 20s, According To Coach Gessie

 Thompson could’ve benefited from this information when she (at age 30) and her husband decided to have kids.
 After a miscarriage, multiple surgeries, and several rounds of IVF, Thompson's miracle baby Nia was born.
 She battled infertility for a decade.
 And now the DeTox Now founder is devoted to helping women naturally shrink fibroids and endometrioma, banish toxic food, and have their own miracle babies.

-Some insurance plans cover egg freezing and IVF, but if yours doesn’t, Thompson flags the hefty price tag attached to these procedures.
+Thompson flags the potentially hefty price tag attached to these procedures.
 “What are some of the financial hacks for reproductive planning?” asks Maiya Carmichael, Refinery29’s Unbothered co-host and social media coordinator.

 Thompson nods to actress Kellee Stewart’s suggestion in OWN’s Eggs Over Easy documentary.
 “Have an egg shower," she says.
 "And say, ‘For my birthday I wanna freeze my eggs.
 Here’s my Cash App, GoFundMe, and Zelle.
 The gift I’m giving myself is preserving my fertility, so when I’m ready to build my family, [my eggs] are ready for me.’”